Pour les services en français, veuillez communiquer avec: Le Centre francophone de Toronto

 Camp Wimodausis

 Camp Wimodausis is a specialized SNAP day camp for children ages 6 to 11 whose social and behaviour problems would otherwise prevent them from attending a summer day camp.
-Two summer sessions in July and August are offered on a first-come, first-served basis.
-Children may attend one four-week session, with a maximum of 24 children enrolled in each session.
+Three summer sessions in July and August are offered on a first-come, first-served basis.
+Children may attend one two-week session, with a maximum of 20 children enrolled in each session.

 The program is highly-structured to maximize opportunities for success.
 In small groups of six, with two qualified counsellors, children learn to use SNAP to manage their behaviour, exercise self-control and resolve problems.
 Children participate in fun and educational activities including arts and crafts, sports, music, swimming, special interest clubs, weekly field trips, nature hikes and theme days.

-Camp Wimodausis also offers a Leaders-in-Training (LIT) program for youth who are participating in the SNAP Youth Leadership programs or are past campers.
+Camp Wimodausis also offers a Leaders-in-Training (LIT) program for youth who are participating in the SNAP Youth Leadership programs.

 The camp is held at CDI’s St. Clair Gardens location.
-It is offered free of charge, although there is a $25 application fee.
+It is offered free of charge.

 SNAP® for Indigenous Communities